 Benefits of intrusion detection systems

-Intrusion detection systems offer organizations a number of benefits, starting with the ability to identify security incidents.
-An IDS can be used to help analyze the quantity and types of attacks, and organizations can use this information to change their security systems or implement more effective controls.
+Intrusion detection systems offer organizations several benefits, starting with the ability to identify security incidents.
+An IDS can be used to help analyze the quantity and types of attacks; organizations can use this information to change their security systems or implement more effective controls.
 An intrusion detection system can also help companies identify bugs or problems with their network device configurations.
 These metrics can then be used to assess future risks.

 Intrusion detection systems can also help the enterprise attain regulatory compliance.
 An IDS gives companies greater visibility across their networks, making it easier to meet security regulations.
 Additionally, businesses can use their IDS logs as part of the documentation to show they are meeting certain compliance requirements.

-Intrusion detection systems can also improve security response.
-Since IDS sensors can detect network hosts and devices, they can also be used to inspect data within the network packets, as well as identify the operating systems of services being used.
-Using an IDS to collect this information can be much more efficient that manual censuses of connected systems.
+Intrusion detection systems can also improve security responses.
+Since IDS sensors can detect network hosts and devices, they can also be used to inspect data within the network packets, as well as identify the OSes of services being used.
+Using an IDS to collect this information can be much more efficient than manual censuses of connected systems.